JrCab22/osticket-prereqs/README.md

 </p>
 <p>
 1) Create a resource group for OS ticket and a virtual machine in the Microsoft Azure Portal.
 2) Remote into the virtual machine and locate IIS.
 (Right click start, click Run, type in control, Go to programs and then to turn Windows on or off).
-Check the box that says Internet Information Services.
+In Windows features, check the box that says Internet Information Services.
-3) To make sure IIS is enable go to web browser and type 127.0.0.1
+3) To make sure IIS is enabled go to web browser and type 127.0.0.1
+4) Download and Install all the following files: PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe.,  MySQL 5.5.62, and Heidi SQL.
+  - PHP 7.3.8 to C:\PHP folder (newly created irectory)

+5)
 <br />

 <p>